 The Manager, in its discretion, may pay a fee to selling agents and finders who assist the Manager in identifying prospective Subscribers.
-The fee will be negotiated between the Manager and the selling agent or finder, as applicable, however, the maximum fee that the Manager is authorized to pay to a selling agent or finder who assists the Manager in identifying prospective Subscribers is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units made by the Trust through the selling agent or finder; and (ii) a trailer fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the selling agent or finder.
+The fee will be negotiated between the Manager and the selling agent or finder, as applicable, however, the maximum fee that the Manager is authorized to pay to a selling agent or finder who assists the Manager in identifying prospective Subscribers is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units made by the Trust through the selling agent or finder; and (ii) a trailer fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units and Class C Units made by the Trust through the selling agent or finder.
 No service fees are payable in respect of the Class F Units.